bradfitz/homelab/README.md

 ## Switches

 * 2 x [UniFi Switch 24 PoE-250W](https://www.ubnt.com/unifi-switching/unifi-switch-poe/): 24x Power-over-Ethernet 1Gbps ports
-* 1 x [UniFi Switch 16 XG](https://www.ubnt.com/unifi-switching/unifi-switch-16-xg/): 10Gbps Aggregation Switch
+* 1 x [UniFi Switch 16 XG](https://www.ubnt.com/unifi-switching/unifi-switch-16-xg/): 10Gbps Aggregation Switch, primarily for Ceph (but part of same LAN).
+I only have one of these, but if it fails the Linux bond fails over to the 1Gbps switches.

 ## Wi-Fi APs